zaphosting/docs/docs/pathoftitans-firststeps-dashboard.md

 ---
 id: pathoftitans-firststeps-dashboard
 title: "Path of Titans: Dashboard Overview"
-description: "Information about the dashboard of a Path of Titans server from ZAP-Hosting"
+description: "Discover how to efficiently manage and optimize your Path of Titans server with a clear overview of all key features and options → Learn more now"
 sidebar_label: Dashboard
 services:
   - gameserver-pathoftitans